Lesson Worksheet: Dot Plots Mathematics • 4th Grade

 The line plot shows how many boxes of cookies a group of Girl Scouts sold in a day.
 How many more girls sold 14 boxes than those who sold 17 boxes?

 This line plot shows the quiz scores for a group of students.
 Is there a gap between 17 and 20?

 The line plot shows math test scores of a group of students.
 Which of the following is a cluster of data?

 Identify any outliers in this line plot.

-James asked his friends how many cupcakes they had at the party.
+David asked his friends how many cupcakes they had at the party.
 Determine how many people had no more than 5 cupcakes.